openresty/openresty-devel-utils/README.md

 everyday development.

 Only those system environments whose names start with the `NGX_BUILD_` prefix are supported by the `ngx-build` script.
-Otherwise the environments are intrepreted by the `util/build.sh` script of each nginx C module project.
+Otherwise the environments are interpreted by the `util/build.sh` script of each nginx C module project.

 `ngx-build` always tries to build things incrementally, so usually it's very fast to run.
 If the previous run of nginx's `./configure`